Edit information in custom form fields

 • You can update the time of the day in a Date field type only if the user who created the form has included it when creating the field.

-For information about all of the field types, see Design a form with the form designer.
+For information about all of the field types, see Create a custom form.

 note important